 It is possible, but it will depend on your dog and on your ability to be consistent.
 Take your dog out on bathroom breaks like clockwork and leave from the same door to go to the same designated place.
 5-day housebreaking is possible because Yorkies are smart dogs, but usually, it is going to take a much longer time.

 How Long Does It Take To Potty Train A Yorkie?

 On average, it takes about 4 months to potty train a Yorkie.
 It will likely be another 4 months after that before the house is completely accident-free.
 You can minimize this by sticking to your dog’s schedule.

 Why Are Yorkies So Hard To Potty Train?

 Yorkies can be tricky because of their tiny bladders.
 They need to go quite frequently, and so there is a bit of a learning curve before you’ve got their exact schedule.
 Get a notepad and mark every time that your dog ‘goes’ the first week and start taking them out on this schedule.

 Yes, you can, actually.
 Set up a litter box and put a very tiny piece of their poo inside.
 Take them there 15-20 minutes after eating, and after a while, they’ll start going there on their own.
 If you have a cat, they’ll hate you this.
 Fair warning!

 Some Final Words On Potty Training Your Yorkie

 This concludes the main ‘meat’ of our article on Yorkie potty training procedures.
-We hope that we have addressed all of your questions and concerns, but just to be extra-thorough we’re going to throw in a quick FAQ below just in case we missed one of your questions.
 Until next time, we wish you and your sweet Yorkshire Terrier the very best!